RobertTalbert/discretecs/activities/module7/bc-video-2-script.md

 First of all, the number of 3-element subsets can't possibly be 60, because there only 32 possible subsets of ANY size for this 5-element set.
 So this number 60 is impossibly large.

 And second, the reason that it's so large is that we've counted many subsets more than once.
 For example in this sequence-of-choices approach I could choose the number 1 for the first slot, the number 2 for the second, and the number 3 for the third slot to get the set {1,2,3}; or I could choose the number 2 for the first slot, 1 for the second, and 3 for the third and get the set {2,1,3}.
 Now obviously those are the same set because ordering of elements doesn't matter; but my counting process counts them as different outcomes.
-So when I count 60 subsets, that 60 includes a lot of
+So when I count 60 subsets, that 60 includes a lot of duplicates that are only superficially the same.

+In fact, there are 6 versions of that one subset {1,2,3} that are counted separately.
+Every possible rearrangement of {1,2,3} is counted separately.
+How many of those are there?

+If we were to count the number of rearrangements
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxODQxNTM0XX0=
+eyJoaXN0b3J5IjpbLTEyMTk4MzczNTRdfQ==
 -->